joaquinmorenoa/ML-Projects/Basic Ecommerce/README.md

 ### Goals of the Project

-We are going to predict the user action in this project i.e whether the user has bounced, added to cart, begins checkout or finished checkout.
+To predict the user action in this project i.e whether the user has bounced, added to cart, begins checkout or finished checkout.

 Using only Logistic Binary Classification.